 I am an applied social scientist by training.
-Currently, I am a PhD candidate at the Department of Urban Studies & Planning at MIT, studying public policy and planning, with a focus on urban sustainability and institutional innovation.
+I hold a Ph.D. in Environmental Policy and Planning from the Department of Urban Studies & Planning at MIT, with a particular focus on renewable energy, climate justice and resilience.

-My research is motivated by complex policy questions with the aim of unpacking constant interactions between human, environmental, and technological spheres to envision sustainable society and economy.
+My research is motivated by complex policy questions with the aim of unpacking constant interactions between human, environmental, and technological spheres to envision sustainable and equitable society and economy.
 Methodologically, I seek to combine in-depth qualitative case study designs with statistical analysis.
 Read more about me.

 Current research projects include: